I was born in the Wild Wild West.

 soon became his Segundo.

-I never stopped practicing the draw and the shot.
+I never stopped practicing my draw and aim.

 I belonged among the real fast guns, one of the magic-handed